 Thank to technology there is no reason to gather everyone in the same place at the same time to conduct a meeting unless it requires face-to-face conversation.

 - Jira or any board your team uses

-For gathering inputs or making decision I can use:
+For gathering input or making decisions I can use: